Calabi-Yau Manifolds, Hermitian Yang-Mills Instantons and Mirror Symmetry: Six-dimensional 't Hooft symbols

 Finally we list the nonzero components of the 't Hooft symbols in the basis of complex coordinates $z^\alpha = \{ z^1 = x^1 + i x^2, z^2 = x^3 + i x^4, z^3 = x^5 + i x^6 \}$ and their complex conjugates $\bar{z}^{\bar{\alpha}}$ where $\alpha, \bar{\alpha} = 1,2,3$.
 We will denote $\eta^a_{\alpha\beta} = \eta^a_{z^\alpha z^\beta}, \; \eta^a_{\alpha\bar{\beta}} = \eta^a_{z^\alpha \bar{z}^{\bar{\beta}}}$, etc. in the hope of no confusion with the real basis:

 Here the complex conjugates are not shown up since they can easily be implemented.
-The corresponding values of $\overline{\eta}^a_{AB}$ can be obtained from those of $\eta^a_{AB}$ by interchanging $z^3 \leftrightarrow \bar{z}^3$.
-The above result implies that the space of complex structure deformations can be identified with the homogeneous space $SO(6)/U(3) = \mathbb{C}P^3$ \ct{spin-book}.
+The corresponding values of $\overline{\eta}^a_{AB}$ can be obtained from those of $\eta^a_{AB}$ by flipping the sign for the entries $a=1,3,4,6,8,9,11,13,15$ as well as interchanging $z^3 \leftrightarrow \bar{z}^3$ for all entries.
+Note that the first line in \eq{complex-thooft} belongs to $m_{AB}^{(+)\dot{a}}$ in Eq. \eq{+257} with purely holomorphic or anti-holomorphic indices.
+This result implies that the space of complex structure deformations can be identified with the coset space $SU(4)/U(3) = \mathbb{C}P^3$ \ct{spin-book}.

 \nc{\PR}[3]{Phys.
 Rev. {\bf #1}, #2 (#3)} \nc{\NPB}[3]{Nucl.
 Phys. {\bf B#1}, #2 (#3)} \nc{\PLB}[3]{Phys.
 Lett. {\bf B#1}, #2 (#3)} \nc{\PRD}[3]{Phys.
 Rev. {\bf D#1}, #2 (#3)} \nc{\PRL}[3]{Phys.
 Rev. Lett. {\bf #1}, #2 (#3)} \nc{\PREP}[3]{Phys.
 Rep. {\bf #1}, #2 (#3)} \nc{\EPJ}[3]{Eur.
 Phys.
 J. {\bf C#1}, #2 (#3)} \nc{\PTP}[3]{Prog.
 Theor.
 Phys. {\bf #1}, #2 (#3)} \nc{\CMP}[3]{Commun.
 Math.
 Phys. {\bf #1}, #2 (#3)} \nc{\MPLA}[3]{Mod.
 Phys.
 Lett. {\bf A#1}, #2 (#3)} \nc{\CQG}[3]{Class.
 Quant.
 Grav. {\bf #1}, #2 (#3)} \nc{\NCB}[3]{Nuovo Cimento {\bf B#1}, #2 (#3)} \nc{\ANNP}[3]{Ann.
 Phys.
 (N.Y.) {\bf #1}, #2 (#3)} \nc{\GRG}[3]{Gen. Rel.
 Grav. {\bf #1}, #2 (#3)} \nc{\MNRAS}[3]{Mon.
 Not.
 Roy.
 Astron.
 Soc. {\bf #1}, #2 (#3)} \nc{\JHEP}[3]{J. High Energy Phys. {\bf #1}, #2 (#3)} \nc{\JCAP}[3]{JCAP {\bf #1}, #2 {#3}} \nc{\ATMP}[3]{Adv.
 Theor.
 Math.
 Phys. {\bf #1}, #2 (#3)} \nc{\AJP}[3]{Am.
 J. Phys. {\bf #1}, #2 (#3)} \nc{\ibid}[3]{{\it ibid.} {\bf #1}, #2 (#3)} \nc{\ZP}[3]{Z. Physik {\bf #1}, #2 (#3)} \nc{\PRSL}[3]{Proc.
 Roy.
 Soc.
 Lond. {\bf A#1}, #2 (#3)} \nc{\LMP}[3]{Lett.
 Math.
 Phys. {\bf #1}, #2 (#3)} \nc{\AM}[3]{Ann.
 Math. {\bf #1}, #2 (#3)} \nc{\hepth}[1]{{\tt [arXiv:hep-th/{#1}]}} \nc{\grqc}[1]{{\tt [arXiv:gr-qc/{#1}]}} \nc{\astro}[1]{{\tt [arXiv:astro-ph/{#1}]}} \nc{\hepph}[1]{{\tt [arXiv:hep-ph/{#1}]}} \nc{\phys}[1]{{\tt [arXiv:physics/{#1}]}} \nc{\arxiv}[1]{{\tt [arXiv:{#1}]}}